HDMS Valkyrien (1888): Operational history

-Valkyrien entered service for the first time on June 4, 1890 and exercised with the maneuvering squadron from August 5, to be deactivated again on September 25, 1890.
-It was only put back into service on June 16, 1893, and then accompanied the royal yacht Dannebrog with guests to the wedding of the Duke of York (grandson of the Danish king) with the princess Mary of Teck, who later became the English royal couple.
+Valkyrien entered service for the first time on June 4, 1890, and exercised with the maneuvering squadron from August 5 but was deactivated on September 25.
+It was put back into service on June 16, 1893, and then accompanied the royal yacht Dannebrog with guests to the wedding of the Duke of York (grandson of the Danish king) with the princess Mary of Teck, who later became the English royal couple.
 Afterwards it visited Madeira.
 From August 2 to September 28, 1893, the cruiser then again belonged to the maneuver squadron.
 The next activation of the ship began with a trip to a wedding in England.
 This time the trip was carried out with the coastal armored ship Iver Hvitfeldt and the wedding couple were the later Norwegian royal couple, Prince Carl of Denmark and the English Princess Maud, both grandchildren of the ruling monarchs.
 From July 13 to September 30, 1896, the usual naval service followed for the Valkyrien.

 The next activation took place on October 3, 1899, for an East Asia trip expressly advocated by the Danish parliament at the urging of Danish business interests, under the command of the youngest king's son, Prince Valdemar.
 It was a show of the flag in the Far East by Denmark, where it had commercial interests, as no other Danish warship had been in East Asian waters since Tordenskjold in 1870.
 With a crew of 272, the cruiser began its journey to Hong Kong via Plymouth, Algiers, Malta, Port Said, Aden, Colombo, Singapore, Bangkok, Saigon.
 The cruiser then visited Fuzhou, Shanghai, Yokohama, Kobe, Nagasaki and then traveled back via Batavia, Piraeus, Gibraltar and Le Havre.
 Hans Niels Andersen from Det Østasiatiske Kompagni as a representative of the Copenhagen Chamber of Commerce and the journalist Henrik Cavling followed the cruiser to Thailand with a group of Copenhagen companies on the new freighter Annam.
 The prince also visited the Siamese king Chulalongkorn and the Japanese emperor Meiji.
 In Shanghai the crew of the ship, Prince Valdemar, and other passengers attended a banquet.
 The cruiser returned to Copenhagen on July 31, 1900, and was already on its way back when the Chinese boxer uprising began.

-The next service from October 16, 1901 to July 5, 1902 spent the Valkyrien as a station ship in the Danish West Indies.
-From May 11, 1902 it supported French ships, including the cruiser Suchet, during rescue measures after a volcanic eruption in Martinique.
+The next service from October 16, 1901, to July 5, 1902, spent the Valkyrien as a station ship in the Danish West Indies.
+From May 11, 1902, it supported French ships, including the cruiser Suchet, during rescue measures after a volcanic eruption in Martinique.
 In the first port near the erupted volcano, 600 civilians were taken on board to bring them to safety.
 From July 1 to September 30, 1903, the cruiser was again in service at home, initially undertaking individual trips and training and from August 3, it was part of the maneuvering squadron.
 The ship was not reactivated until 1910 and then allocated to the reserve.